leaen/lesson-three/slides/T014_TEMPLATE_INHERITANCE_EXAMPLE.md

 ## Template Inheritance Example

-* In the templates that we've created, we could optimize our template by creating title blocks and content blocks as follows:
+* In the templates that we've created, we could optimize our templates by creating a base template with a title blocks and content blocks:

 ```
 <html>